Synarious/bm-userscript/README.md

 ## About This Repository
 This project is an [Userscript](https://en.wikipedia.org/wiki/Userscript) for [Tampermonkey](https://www.tampermonkey.net/) and began as a way to improve the readability of logs in populated games like Squad.
 Initially designed to highlight text, it has grown to include over a dozen features and quality-of-life improvements.
 The project has been rewritten to be easily forked and is now available for free.
 Primarily a passion project, it has been tested in Squad/Reforger communities but should theoretically work for all Battlemetrics-supported titles.

-It's free and open source, please consider leaving a coffee https://ko-fi.com/synarion if you want to help :)
+It's free and open source, please consider leaving a coffee https://ko-fi.com/synarion if you would like <3

 ## Requirements & Install
 - Chrome based browser (v130+ Tested) with **DEV MODE** enable (required).
 Firefox is supported as well (dev mode not needed).